Mbed-TLS/mbedtls/README.md

 Unless specifically indicated otherwise in a file, Mbed TLS files are provided under the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
 See the [LICENSE](LICENSE) file for the full text of this license.
 Contributors must accept that their contributions are made under both the Apache-2.0 AND [GPL-2.0-or-later](https://spdx.org/licenses/GPL-2.0-or-later.html) licenses.
 This enables LTS (Long Term Support) branches of the software to be provided under either the Apache-2.0 OR GPL-2.0-or-later licenses.

-### Other Projects
+### Third-party code included in Mbed TLS
 This project contains code from other projects.
 This code is located within the `3rdparty/` directory.
 The original license text is included within project subdirectories, and in source files.
 The projects are listed below:

 * `3rdparty/everest/`: Files stem from [Project Everest](https://project-everest.github.io/) and are distributed under the Apache 2.0 license.
 * `3rdparty/p256-m/p256-m/`: Files have been taken from the [p256-m](https://github.com/mpg/p256-m) repository.
 The code in the original repository is distributed under the Apache 2.0 license.
 It is also used by the project under the Apache 2.0 license.
+We do not plan to regularly update these files, so they may not contain fixes and improvements present in the upstream project.

 Contributing
 ------------